oscarmarinmiro/aframe-video-controls/README.md

 ### Usage

-Just include the component and put your video into the A-frame assets section. *Keep in mind that you must include two images into the assets, with the exact 'ids' displayed below, that will be used as the play/pause icons.
-You can find these images in the examples*
+Just include the component and put your video into the A-frame assets section. **Keep in mind that you must include two images into the assets, with the exact 'ids' displayed below, that will be used as the play/pause icons (so you must also include the files in your project).
+You can find these images in the examples**

 Then just include an entity with the 'src' attribute 'pointing' to the video asset you want to control.